Piasy/AndroidTDDBootStrap/README.md

 ##Build tips
 +  Sign key config
 Place KeyStore file in some place, and create a TemplateKeyStore.properties, and config the KeyStore in it, include `keystore`, `keystore.password`, `key.password`, `key.alias`.
-This function is commented to use travis ci.
-+  Use Android Lint Summary tool: `./gradlew lint`

 ##Dev tips
 +  Create utils